vyacheslavsem/PiFM/README.md

 * `sound.wav` is the file for testing signal quality vs. range
 * `stereo_44100` allows you to try stereophonic audio

-Also included is a dipole calculator allowing you to calculate your antenna length.
+Also included is a dipole calculator allowing you to calculate your dipole antenna length.
 To use it, open a terminal and type:
 ```
 python3 dipole
 ```

-If at any point you wish to close the broadcast, make the terminal window active and press CTRL and C at the same to close the program.
+If at any point you wish to close the broadcast, make the terminal window active and press CTRL and C together to close the program.

 ## Advanced Users (those confident with a terminal)
 You can also use PiFM using the terminal